 The UWO Faculty of Education is committed to internationalization of all of our programs through our teaching and research.
 This includes a wide range of international education courses across our programs, incorporating international service learning placements in our B.Ed. program, and a new Comparative and International Education specialization in our M.Ed. program.
 We aim to foster collaboration and international partnerships, and promote the profile of the Faculty internationally.

 The Knowledge Network for Applied Education Research (KNAER) was established in 2010 and is led by the partnership of the Ontario Ministry of Education, Western University, and the University of Toronto.
 KNAER aims to facilitate the collaborative development and dissemination of evidence-based research and knowledge in order to reach practice in every Ontario classroom.
 We believe that access to and use of the best-available research evidence and practitioner knowledge will aid in improving student learning.
-Between 2010 and 2014, KNAER funded 44 education projects involving more than 150 partnerships across Ontario and has since funded two large thematic knowledge networks around mathematics education and student well-being, with two additional thematic networks to be funded in 2017.
+Between 2010 and 2014, KNAER funded 44 education projects involving more than 150 partnerships across Ontario.
+Currently, KNAER is funding four large thematic knowledge networks around mathematics education, student well-being, equity in education, and Indigenous education.
 Since its inception, KNAER has created a wide range of knowledge products, increased capacity for knowledge mobilization across the education sector, and extended partnerships and networks across the province.
 Follow us on Twitter and Facebook and sign up for our newsletter to stay up-to-date!